$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: -orbits

 \subsection{General cases}

-The purpose is to prove Corollary \ref{cor:mainp} in full generality.
-Let $M'$ be a closed $\rpn$-manifold with infinite cyclic $h(\pi_1(M'))$.
+The purpose is to prove Proposition \ref{prop:mainp}.
+Let $M'$ be a closed real projective manifold with infinite-cyclic $h(\pi_1(M'))$.
 We will now show that $M'$ is a pure Hopf manifold, a generalized Hopf manifold, or a pure Benoist manifold.